 Schuyler Duffy is Aperture’s education and public programs assistant.
 A native New Yorker, he holds a BA in Art and French from the University of California, Los Angeles.

-Jason Bailey, digital media assistant, completed his BA at Wesleyan University with concentrations in architecture and curatorial studies.
+Jason Bailey, digital media associate, completed his BA at Wesleyan University with concentrations in architecture and curatorial studies.
 Prior to joining Aperture he managed the flagship studio of creative consultancy Aesthetic Movement and assisted in the design and editing of publications for Princeton Architectural Press and Rockport Publishers.

 Susan Bauchner-Charlas is the registrar for Aperture Foundation and the Paul Strand Archive.

 Mirek Goraj, Aperture’s technical and office administrator, is an eight-year veteran of the IT industry, mostly as an independent consultant.
 He holds a bachelor degree in computer information systems, and enjoys photography, biking, and travel.